attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 continuing.
 You’ll need to use a few online accounts to complete this project, so you’ll find registration instructions in the ‘Account Setup’ section.
-Regarding creating the project; if you’re the impatient type, and don’t need any hand holding, you’ll find shortcut instructions for this project in ‘The Impatient Developer’s Guide to Creating the Flow Application.’
-For beginners, complete, step by step instructions, with pictures, can be found in ‘The Patient Developer’s Guide to Creating the Flow Application.’
+Regarding creating the project; if you’re the impatient type, and don’t need any hand holding, you’ll find shortcut instructions for this project in ‘Quick Guide to Creating the Flow Application.’
+For beginners, complete, step by step instructions, with pictures, can be found in ‘The Expanded Guide to Creating the Flow Application.’

 <p id="user-content-menu6"></p>
 ### IOT PROJECT APPROACHES WITH FLOW AND M2X